Quake 4: Release

 Quake 4 went gold in early October 2005 and was released on October 18 for Microsoft Windows, and later for Linux, OS X, and Xbox 360.

 A "Special DVD Edition" was released, including promotional material and the game Quake II with its expansions The Reckoning and Ground Zero.
 The Xbox 360 version of Quake 4 is based on the "Special DVD Edition" and includes Quake II.
 On August 4, 2011, the game was made available through Steam.

 Quake 4 was re-released for the Xbox 360 and PC on June 19, 2012, with publication handled by Bethesda.
 In Europe, the game was launched in the United Kingdom, France, Germany, Switzerland, Austria, and Benelux territories.
 It was released in the United Kingdom on June 22.
 Unlike the original Xbox 360 version, the Bethesda re-release does not include the port of Quake II.

 Additional content

 Cancelled expansion

-Sometime in 2018, it was revealed that there were plans for a Quake 4 expansion called Awakening but it was cancelled for unknown reasons.
+Sometime in 2018, it was revealed that there were plans for a Quake 4 expansion called The Awakening but it was cancelled for unknown reasons.
 Former Raven artist Vitaliy Naymushin released several 3D models that were to appear in the expansion.
+On August 6, 2026, an alpha build of the expansion was found on a vintage hard disk and has been made available on Github.